Dentist Providing Propel® in Los Angeles, CA

 What is Propel®?

-Propel® is an orthodontic acceleration system that’s used in conjunction with Invisalign and Six Month Smiles to shift teeth more easily and painlessly.
+Propel® is an orthodontic acceleration system that’s used in conjunction with Invisalign to shift teeth more easily and painlessly.
 Propel® stimulates the alveolar bone (supportive bone structure that attaches teeth and gums), allowing this structure to adjust more quickly as teeth move into alignment.
 This process is referred to as Alveocentesis™.
 Propel® can be especially beneficial for adult patients; as their teeth are more firmly rooted, new bone development takes longer, and they heal more slowly.
 All of this makes occlusal correction a more difficult process for adults.
 However, with Propel®, patients of all ages can have the flawless smile they’re after in half the time.

 How Does Propel® Work?